China Clay Area Community Fund

 The members had continued the high standard of singing and music despite the dated equipment but it was obvious that an updated and portable piece of equipment for singing and music was required.

 Karen Carne, Musical Director/Committee Member commented “to date, the difference has been felt by the members of the Society who are currently in rehearsals for the February Pantomime, ‘Snow White and the Seven Dwarves’.
 The children and adults who have been rehearsing with the new keyboard have noticed a huge difference, especially when the new keyboard’s accompanying rhythms have been introduced.
 The children were particularly vocal with expressions of ‘Wow!’ and ‘This is amazing!’ thus enhancing the practice and singing.
 With the introduction of a new, more modern piece of equipment comes a new enthusiasm for singing and performance, the benefits of which will be felt and heard by the local community in our performance in February and for many years to come”.

-The China Clay Fund has four funding rounds a year for applications over £1,000, the dates for 2018 are;
+The China Clay Fund has four funding rounds a year, the dates for 2018 are;

 Deadline: 17th May 2018

 Deadlie: 1st November 2018